Hurting in Windsor: How a viral police pepper-spray incident has illuminated racial tensions in a small Virginia town

 “I’ve got people of different colors that I love like family and they love me like family,” he said.

 On Tuesday night at the council meeting, Boykin spoke on behalf of an organization called the Southern and Central Isle of Wight Citizens Group.
-Wearing a lapel pin depicting a police shield with a black band across it, Boykin said the group “wishes to express its support for the town of Windsor police department and Town Council.
-We agree with and support the actions they have taken in reference to the December 5th, 2020, incident.”
+Wearing a lapel pin depicting a police shield with a black band across it, Boykin said the group “wishes to express its support for the town of Windsor police department and town council.
+We agree with and support the actions they have taken in reference to the December 5, 2020, incident.”

-That included the firing of Gutierrez but also the continued employment of the other officer in the incident, a recent police academy graduate named Daniel Crocker who grew up in town.
+That included the firing of Gutierrez but also the continued employment of the other officer in the incident, a recent police academy graduate named Daniel Crocker who grew up in the town.

 Few of the other dozen or so people who spoke at the meeting had anything good to say about the police.
 One after another, Black and White, local and out-of-town, the speakers poured out their anguish — about policing, but ultimately about race.